kazabooboo/gizra.com/_posts/2013-06-30-dekyll-drupal-on-jekyll.md

 **Q**: Why?

 **A**: Drupal is slow.
-Probably every CMS that needs to do so much calcuation to spit out your HTML takes time.
+Probably every CMS that needs to do so much calculations to spit out your HTML takes time.
 And Drupal is slow.
 I mean, get the best Drupal developers in the same room and let them work on tuning your site, we're still looking at around 700ms per page (don't catch me on the number, I'm trying to make a point here).
 But that's the thing - you _don't_ have the best Drupal developers in the room with you, so in reality every page load takes more than that.

 **Q**: What's wrong with Varnish?